mrppdex/vehicle_detection_svm/README.md

 |Classifier 2| (8, 8)|(4, 4)| 32x32|
 |Classifier 3| (8, 8)|(5, 5)| 40x40|

 Original training images have shape (64, 64, 3), so I have to rescale it before I fit  classifiers.
-I also fit three scalers for the corresponding classifers using `StandardScaler` from `sklearn` library.
+I also fit three scalers for the corresponding classifiers using `StandardScaler` from `sklearn` library.

 Code contained in `clf_scaler.py`:
 - Opens all training data,